Satguru

-Satguru (सत्गुरु), or sadguru (सद्गुरु), means the 'true guru' in Sanskrit.
+Satguru (सत्गुरु), or sadguru (सद्गुरु), means a "true guru" in Sanskrit.
 The term is distinguished from other forms of gurus, such as musical instructors, scriptural teachers, parents, and so on.
 A satguru has some special characteristics that are not found in any other types of spiritual guru.
 Satguru is a title given specifically only to an enlightened rishi or sant whose life's purpose is to guide the initiated shishya on the spiritual path, the summation of which is the realization of the Self through realization of God.

 Hinduism

 According to Sivaya Subramuniyaswami, a Hindu satguru is always a sannyasin, an unmarried renunciate, but not all writers include this stricture.
 Tukaram, a Hindu satguru, is known to have had a family.
 Satguru Kabir had a son, Kamal, who was very devout.

 The words sant and satguru were prominently used in the spiritual ideology of Kabir in the 15th century.
 Kabir says "satpurush ko jansi, Tiska satguru naam", meaning the one who has seen the supreme lord of truth (satya purush) is satguru.
 Kabir wrote "Devi dewal jagat mein, kotik poojey koye.
 Satguru ki pooja kiye, sabb ki pooja hoye", meaning that worship of satguru includes in it worship of all deities.
 In other words, satguru is the physical form of God (sat purusha).

 In one of Kabir's songs the satguru is described as the real sadhu:

 Vasishtha, Rama's guru, was the satguru in the Treta Yuga.
 Swami Shankar Purushottam Tirtha quoted the Yoga Vasistha regarding the "real preceptor" (satguru):

 In Sant Mat and Advait Mat, the living satguru is considered the path to God-realization.